This is a detailed walk-through of how to service or rebuild your 1997-2000 Honda CR250 Carburetor.

 *For the 2001 model year Honda switched to the Mikuni TMX 11a that is not covered in this rebuild.

 There are a few carb jetting differences between these carb models, but the biggest difference is the PJ28L had the electronic power jet solenoid option.
-If your carburetor does not have a power jet solenoid, everything else in this service guide applies.
+If your carburetor does not have a power jet solenoid, everything else in this service guide still applies.

 Normally I would include a step-by-step walk-through with pictures for you to follow along with.
 However, servicing this carburetor is very easy and does not require much technical knowledge.
 I have provided all of the carburetor specifications in the table below the service notes, along with the original walk-through video.